 In 2012, the BRA produced a report, ‘Records at Risk’ highlighting the lack of capacity at a local level to survey and rescue records at risk and advocating a co-ordinated national response.
 The BRA is now an active member of the Records at Risk steering group, an independent advisory body for England and Wales, that is working in liaison with the other regions of the United Kingdom and The National Archives (TNA) to take appropriate steps to manage the risks and challenges faced by vulnerable archive collections.

-The BRA is a member of the Records at Risk Steering Group – an independent advisory body for England and Wales that will consider, and work with The National Archives appropriate steps to better manage, the risks and challenges faced by vulnerable archive collections.
+The BRA is a member of the Records at Risk Steering Group – an independent advisory body for England and Wales that will consider, and co-create with The National Archives appropriate steps to better manage, the risks and challenges faced by vulnerable archive collections.
 The group comprises researchers and other archive users, custodians of records, archivists and records managers.
+The BRA is also represented on the funding assessment panels for two programmes run by The National Archives: Resilience Grants and Records at Risk Grants, and provides a financial contribution to the latter.

 LEGAL RECORDS AT RISK GUIDANCE